Anthology of Rural Life

 The fieldwork allows us to immerse ourselves in a specific community or setting to understand social practices, cultural norms, and everyday life.

-The mix of pre-planned and ad-hoc meetings form an open-ended, flexible approach.
-This allows us to engage with participants organically, adapting to the social dynamics encountered on-site.
+A mix of pre-planned and ad-hoc meetings form an open-ended, flexible approach, which allows us to engage with participants organically, adapting to the social dynamics encountered on-site.

 Visual Research Methods

-The use of visual ethnography as a core methodology serves as a medium for understanding and conveying the cultural and environmental context of the rural areas being studied.
+The use of visual documentary as a core methodology serves as a medium for understanding and conveying the cultural and environmental context of the rural areas being studied.

 Participatory and Contextual Research